Bitcoin, June jobs, Zoom earnings and Powell remarks top week ahead

 |+0.09%

 This as the Dow Jones Industrial Average and S&P 500 sit near record highs.
-The Nasdaq Composite slightly below its.
+The Nasdaq Composite slightly below its high.

 FOX Business takes a look at the upcoming events that are likely to move financial markets in the coming days.